 - On completion you can apply for registration as an SSSC professional and go into employment at Support Worker level

-- Students are required to purchase stationery and textbooks at an approximate value of £30.
-You should also ensure that you have appropriate clothing and outdoor footwear as you will be expected to participate in outdoor learning activities on work placement
+- You are required to purchase stationery and textbooks at an approximate value of £30.
+You should also ensure that you have appropriate clothing and outdoor footwear as you will be expected to participate in outdoor learning activities on work placement.
+Access to the internet to support online learning which form part of studies is a necessity.

 - Please complete an online application form